tombensve/About/README.md

 that releasing to maven central must be an easier process.
 I got only one answer, and that was from JFrog asking if I had seen bintray.
 I had not, and took a look.
 I became a user immediately.
 JFrog understood how easy this process really should be!!
-I have no idea why the shut down the bintray service, it was one of the best I've ever used!
+I have no idea why they shut down the bintray service, it was one of the best I've ever used!
 Maybe they did not get enough commercial customers.